volumio/volumio-plugins/plugins/audio_interface/volstereo2mono/readme.md

-21th November 2017
+ 06th January 18

-		Volstereo2mono Downmix stereo to mono
+# Volstereo2mono Downmixes stereo to mono

-Can't work with softvol !!!!
+## Can't work with softvol !!!!

 Requirement

  A working well configured volumio > 2.041

-How to install ?
+## How to install ?

  Download volstereo2mono.zip and drop it in the "updload a plugin" zone of volumio.
  Enable it and... enjoy

 note : if no sound don't change anything in volumio settings.
 Reboot and try to play a track.

+## Last changes

+06th January 18

+- add a switch to toggle streo / mono

 21 th november